Who Owns Wooden Boats?

 Betty ....

 Artist and carver of birds and "found" wood.
-Betty comes from a long line of artists..... one that painted the fist ever Coca Cola sign!!!
-Betty and her husband Jim (who sharpens the wood carving tools) rescued the 1954 20' Sportsman from an owner that had a "Spiritual problem".
-These folks, had the ability to see the finished product when looking at the derelict sportsman that had spent 10 years or more in the weeds near their home .... just like when she looks at a piece of found wood and decides what it is to be once carved.
+Betty comes from a long line of artists ... one that painted the first ever Coca Cola sign!!
+Betty and her husband Jim (who sharpens the wood-carving tools) rescued the 1954 20' Sportsman from an owner that had a "spiritual problem."
+These folks had the ability to see the finished product when looking at the derelict Sportsman that had spent 10 years or more in the weeds near their home .... just like when Betty looks at a piece of found wood and decides what it is to be, once carved.
 Her son now owns the boat and is having it restored in our shop.

-Hugh, a senior truck driver for UPS has a 1950 Sportsman that he and his family enjoy.
-It has a 60 hp 4 cyl motor that pulls the kids on a tube.
+Hugh, a senior truck driver for UPS, has a 1968 Grand Prix that he and his family enjoy.

-Hugh used to race a Hydroplane named "Mahogany Rush" and his dad raced "Big Chief". both 135 mph wooden hydroplanes!
-Yes that's what the ones you remember were made of WOOD!
-And many still are made of wood today!
+Hugh used to race a Hydroplane named "Mahogany Rush" and his dad raced "Big Chief" -- both 135-mph-capable wooden hydroplanes!
+Yes, that's what the ones you remember were made of -- WOOD!
+And many are still made of wood today!

-The kids are active in gymnastics and scouts Hugh, his wife Yvonne and his children come down and stay with us on the Woodies Flagship, the Phoenix every chance they get. (which isn't often enough!)
+The kids are active in gymnastics and scouts.
+Hugh comes down and stays with us on the Woodies flagship, the Phoenix, every chance he gets (which isn't often enough!).

 David and Janet,